 As in past years, the NHSDC conference is a HUD approved conference.
 Therefore, HMIS funds awarded under the Continuum of Care (CoC) program may be used to attend the 2014 NHSDC Fall Conference.
 Funds included in the Training and Technical Assistance line of the HMIS budget may be used for costs associated with attendance at training sessions that are qualified-and pre-approved by HUD Headquarters, such as this NHSDC conference.
 Projects without funds designated for HMIS do not have an HMIS budget, and, therefore, are not eligible to use supportive service funds to attend this event.

 The conference opens at 8:00am on Tuesday, October 21, and ends at 5:00pm on Wednesday, October 22.
 Breakfast and lunch are provided to all registered attendees.
-Registration is progressing quite well.
-Our event is expected to sell out, so please register for the conference as soon as you can!

 Client focused system of care design is the cornerstone to developing an effective and productive coordinated access, assessment, and referral system.
 The purpose of the CAARES Institute is to begin training community leadership on how to facilitate the development of a client-focused system of care within their own communities to support coordinated assessment system development, identify and implement prioritization strategies, develop written standards, and facilitate performance measurement.
 The Institute is designed to address all knowledge levels of coordinated assessment system design from beginner to expert.